 Editor’s note: the exact signalling names in the above brackets and in Table 9.4.2.3-2 and Table 9.4.3.3-2 are subject to RAN2 definitions and the brackets shall be replaced by the correct signalling names according to RAN2 specification.

-Parameter TInter1 used in inter-RAT requirements in clause 9.4 is specified in Table 9.4.1-11 1.
+Parameter TInter1 used in inter-RAT requirements in clause 9.4 is specified in Table 9.4.1-11 1 when measurement gap is used, and in Table 9.4.1-2 when NCSG is used.

-Table 9.4.1-1: Minimum available time for inter-RAT measurements
+Table 9.4.1-1: Minimum available time for inter-RAT measurements measurements when measurement gap is configured